The Order of the Teutonic Knights was originally established in the 12th century.

-After the Christian armies had been ousted from the Middle East, the Teutonic Knights turned to Poland, Lithuania and Prussia in a bid to Christianise these as-yet unchristian regions in northern Europe.
+After the Christian armies had been ousted from the Middle East, the Teutonic Knights turned to Poland, Lithuania, and Prussia in a bid to Christianise these as-yet unchristian regions in northern Europe.

-By the end of the century, the Order had been more organised along the lines of the Knights Templar.
+By the end of the century, the Order had been more organized along the lines of the Knights Templar.
 It had a military basis now and a Grand Master who led its operations.

 By the beginning of the 13th century, the Order had evolved as a thoroughly military order and was meant to take part in the Christian Crusades against the Muslims in the Middle East.

 Prussia was a pagan region at the beginning of the 13th century.
 Upon the encouragement of the Polish rulers, the Teutonic Knights led a Crusade under Papal authority in the region.

-This was mostly accomplished by killing most of the natives or forcing them to exile.
+This was mostly accomplished by killing most of the natives or forcing them into exile.
 The Order also attempted to expand into Kievan Rus but was thwarted at the landmark Battle of the Ice by Alexander Nevsky in 1242.

 During the 14th century, the Teutonic Knights continued to expand their influence all over the Baltic countries and further inland.
-They were able to subdue Lithuania after a long and fierce struggle, and were granted lands in Sweden and other areas in return for their military service.
+They were able to subdue Lithuania after a long and fierce struggle and were granted lands in Sweden and other areas in return for their military service.

 The decline of the Order began after Lithuania and other territories Christianised under the Order were thoroughly assimilated into Christendom.
 In 1410, the Order lost a major battle to a joint Polish-Lithuanian army.
-The defeat was first of a series that the Order suffered throughout the 15th century.
+The defeat was the first of a series that the Order suffered throughout the 15th century.